RMQ CLI Monitor

-A flexible RMQ monitor that keeps track of RMQ, notifying you over multiple channels when connections cannot be made, and when queue lengths increase beyond specified limits.
+A flexible RMQ monitor that keeps track of RMQ, notifying you over multiple channels when connections cannot be made, queues have not been declared, and when queue lengths increase beyond specified limits.

 $ pip install amqpeek

 Once installed, you can then setup AMQPeek to suit your needs by editing the configuration file

 This will create a file called amqpeek.yaml in you current directory.
 Here you can setup your connection details for RMQ, define queues you wish to monitor and define the notifier channels you wish to use.
 Edit this file to suit your needs

 Run AMQPeek with no arguments: This runs the monitoring script once and then exits out (useful when running AMQPeek as a Cron job)